 - Overuse of medications such as calcium-based antacids, aspirin, vitamin C

-A kidney stone varies in shape, size and colour.
+The size of a kidney stone can vary in addition to its shape and color.
 This variation depends on the type of stone from which mineral or salt they are formed.
 The main types are:

 - Calcium stones — the most common